Reducing the risks associated with working alone

 Is it illegal to work alone?

 In short, no!
-It’s not against the law to work alone, and in many cases, it’s perfectly safe to do so.
-It is, however, the responsibility of all employers to provide a safe working environment for its employees.
-This means that organizations will be required to provide a number of mechanisms to reduce the risk to staff members working outside of a single office, site or location.
+It’s not against the law to work alone and, in many cases, it’s perfectly safe to do so.
+It is, however, the responsibility of all employers to provide a safe working environment for all employees.
+This means that any employing organisation will be required to provide a number of mechanisms to reduce the risk to staff members based in the community, or working outside of a single office, site or location.
 Measures should be taken in order for lone workers to have the necessary tools to allow them to respond correctly to emergencies.
-This undoubtedly should involve appropriate training, thorough risk assessments, a lone worker solution, and a comprehensive lone worker policy.

-Employees have a right to be safe during their working hours and employers have a moral and legal duty to do as much as possible to keep their staff safe.
-Well-trained employees will be better equipped to manage risk and make the right decision when faced with aggressive or violent behavior.
+Employees have a right to be safe during their working hours and employers have a moral and legal duty of care to do as much as possible to keep their staff safe.
+Well trained employees will be better equipped to manage risk and make the right decision when faced with aggressive or violent behaviour.
 Be sure your workforce is comfortable administering your lone working policies and procedures.

 2. Risk Assessments

-The HSE (The Health and Safety Executive) have introduced a simple five-step risk assessment:
+The HSE (The Health and Safety Executive) has introduced a simple five-step risk assessment:

 Step 1: Identify the hazards.

 Step 2: Decide who might be harmed and how.

 Step 3: Evaluate the risks and decide on precautions.